A few local organizations where GC students have interned:

 Step-by-step Guide to Applying for Internships

 Applying for an internship is very similar to applying for employment.
 Use this opportunity to learn and practice these important career development skills.

 Securing an internship may take up to four to six months.
 You’ll have better choices by applying early.

 - Talk to your advisor about the kind of internship that will meet your career goals and ask for recommendations.

 - Check the GC job & internship bank for open positions and leads.

 - Use your network (family, peers, recent graduates) to inquire about potential sites.

-- Speak with the director of Career Services; search the GC internship database in the Career Services office for a listing of hundreds of employers who have hosted GC students.
+- Speak with the director of Career Networks; search the GC internship database in the Career Networks office for a listing of hundreds of employers who have hosted GC students.